jamesloper/blog/_posts/2021-10-06-official-meteor-client-in-react-native.md

 ## Prior work

-This blog post is based off of the work of Urigo and his [meteor-client-bundler](https://blog.meteor.com/leverage-the-power-of-meteor-with-any-client-side-framework-bfb909141008) and has been made more efficient through use of better polyfills and a smaller, simpler, more readily modified set of scripts.
+This blog post is based off of the work of Urigo and his [meteor-client-bundler](https://blog.meteor.com/leverage-the-power-of-meteor-with-any-client-side-framework-bfb909141008) and has been made more efficient by better polyfills and more readily modified scripts.

-## Setup and build meteor client
+## Quick overview of the folder structure

-Here's a quick overview of the folder structure involved in the whole process:
+You can see below that there is a meteor-client folder, inside which is a folder for a stub of a meteor project, called app.
+The file create-bundle.js is the primary script which will run the meteor bundler and copy the output to a place within your react-native project directory.
+There is also post-bundle.js which is an asset used by create-bundle.js.
+Inside your utils folder in your project you will be copying in the polyfill.js file which will seamlessly translate web API's to React Native API's.

 ``` directory
 📂 .meteor-client